Sudo-Crew/Scripts/README.md

     powershell.exe -ExecutionPolicy Bypass -File "C:\path\to\delete_temp_files.ps1"
 ##

-**Notes**
+> [!NOTE]

-- 1.Ensure you have the necessary permissions to delete files in the Temp folder.
+> + 1.Ensure you have the necessary permissions to delete files in the Temp folder.
-- 2.Use with caution as this script will permanent
+> + 2.Use with caution as this script will permanent